 I don’t expect you to understand all of this immediately (and there’s a lot more to this formula than what I’ve shown here), but if you try it out and persevere, you’ll get there and realize it’s actually not too difficult.

 The old adage “Practice makes perfect” is as true for Google Sheets as anything else, so hop to it!

 Keep up-to-date with new articles, course launches and exclusive offers, by signing up for my Google Sheets newsletter, and get my free 80-page ebook on Google Sheets tips.

 When you’re ready, check out the intermediate and advanced Google Sheets tutorials on this site.

-Check out my Google Sheets professional training courses.
+Check out my Google Sheets Bootcamp (professional training course).

 Check out my free Advanced Formulas 30 Day Challenge course.

 If all else fails, ask for help on the Google Sheets forum.

 Wow, that’s it for this tutorial!
 Happy spreadsheeting!